 What is the detergent used for?

 The reaction between the vinegar and the baking soda is instant, as you can see.
 The addition of dishwashing liquid makes it possible to obtain a thick foam to form beautiful lava that drips slowly on the sides of your volcano.
 Like a real one!

 Did you know?

-The reaction between vinegar and baking soda can be used to degrease oily surfaces.
-It’s a greener solution than the products you can find in the supermarket.
+The chemical reaction between vinegar and baking soda can be used to degrease greasy surfaces.
+It is a more ecological solution than the products found in the supermarket.